MicrosoftDocs/webview2-winrt-reference/1-0-1829-prerelease/winrt/corewebview2servercertificateerroraction.md

 ---
+description: Specifies the action type when server certificate error is detected to be used in the CoreWebView2ServerCertificateErrorDetectedEventArgs.
 title: CoreWebView2ServerCertificateErrorAction
-author: MSEdgeTeam
-ms.author: msedgedevrel
-ms.date: 05/04/2023
+ms.date: 05/05/2023
-ms.topic: reference
-ms.prod: microsoft-edge
-ms.technology: webview
 keywords: webview2, webview, winrt, win32, edge, CoreWebView2, CoreWebView2Controller, browser control, edge html, CoreWebView2ServerCertificateErrorAction
 ---

-# enum CoreWebView2ServerCertificateErrorAction
+# CoreWebView2ServerCertificateErrorAction Enum

 Specifies the action type when server certificate error is detected to be used in the [CoreWebView2ServerCertificateErrorDetectedEventArgs](corewebview2servercertificateerrordetectedeventargs.md).